 Examples of Good Practice Extent of Compliance Actions Required In making strategic asset allocation decisions, the committee should: give such decisions a level of attention and resource that fully reflects the contribution they can make to achieving the Fund's investment objectives. evaluate the equities/bonds split in the light of forecast liabilities before considering any other asset class. state the range of investments it is prepared to include in its asset allocation decision with reasons why some asset classes have been excluded. have regard to the diversification and suitability of investments.
 Fully compliant.
 The range of diversified investments across which the Fund invests is fully documented within the SIP (Section 4) and the included asset allocation table.
 The level of attention and resource given to any changes to the Fund's asset allocation can be evidenced most recently by the level of committee attention given to the Fund's refinement of investment strategy and management arrangements during 2009; 2011 and 2013, and the subsequent manager appointments None.
 In considering receipt of proper advice, the committee should: • include advice from specialist independent advisors where appropriate. • appoint advisors in open competition in accordance with both the administering authority's and EU procurement rules.
 Fully compliant.
 The Fund has access to appropriate independent advice when required.
 Fully compliant.
-The appointment of a new investment advisor will take place during 2015 As with the letting of investment management contracts any future advisor appointments will comply with procurement rules.
+The appointment of a new independent investment advisor in 2015 was via open competition and in compliance with procurement rules.
 None.
-Set advisors clear strategic investment performance objectives and state how advisor's overall performance will be measured in the short, medium and Non compliant.
-Setting specific investment performance objectives for advisors is not something that the Fund has pursued to date.
-The Fund should consider this within any future changes to its overall approach to advisor performance assessment (refer Principle 4 below)
+Set advisors clear strategic investment performance objectives and state how advisor's overall performance will be measured in the short, medium and longer term.
+Partially compliant.
+The Fund has made progress with this during 2015 by including a specific (scored) question within its Independent Investment advisor tender evaluation for monitoring and measuring advisor performance.
+The Fund should use the monitoring and measuring framework agreed with its independent investment advisor within its overall approach to advisor performance assessment (refer Principle 4 below)

-Examples of Good Practice Extent of Compliance Actions Required longer term.
-The committee should have a full understanding of transaction related costs (including commissions) including ensuring these costs are properly controlled.
-Understanding these costs should be a clear consideration in letting and monitoring investment management contracts and independent expert advice should be taken where appropriate. investment management fees are clearly defined, evaluated and agreed before letting any new investment management contracts.
-These costs are monitored to ensure compliance ongoing basis.
-It should also consider a basis for reporting these routinely to the Pensions
+Examples of Good Practice Extent of Compliance Actions Required The committee should have a full understanding of transaction related costs (including commissions) including ensuring these costs are properly controlled.
+Understanding these costs should be a clear consideration in letting and monitoring investment management contracts and independent expert advice should be taken where appropriate.
+Partially compliant.
+The Fund ensures that all investment management fees are clearly defined, evaluated and agreed before letting any new investment management contracts.
+These costs are monitored to ensure compliance with the agreements on an ongoing basis.
+Though the Fund's investment managers provide regular details of transaction costs and commissions, these are not currently fully reported to the Pensions Committee manager's fees and transaction costs on an